This book was fun! I was

 “Fickle bitch that you are.”

-“And I’ve got a better chance of scoring with Uma than I do with you.”
+“And I’ve got a better chance of scoring with Uma than I do

 “When’s the last time you fired a gun?”
 Ruby asked.